 Orange chicken is made a little healthier while still retaining its crispy coating through baking.
-This is an easy weekday meal.
+This baked orange chicken is an easy weekday meal.

 I’ve been on a quest to make some of Mr. K’s favorite dishes healthier.
 While I really liked the healthier orange chicken I made last time, Mr. K wasn’t as much of a fan.
 He missed the crunchy coating and complained that the dish tasted “too much like chicken.”

-So I have been working on a baked crunchy version like my crispy baked honey garlic chicken.
+So I have been working on a baked orange chicken recipe that is crunchy like my crispy baked honey garlic chicken.

-So, for this recipe the chicken is coated in bread crumbs and baked until crispy.
+So, for this recipe, the chicken is coated in bread crumbs and baked until crispy.
 Then it is drizzled with the orange glaze right before serving.
+It tastes as good as take-out!
+All you need are some fortune cookies for dessert.

 Baked Orange Chicken